Victor Lumayi

 Victor Lumayi (born 28 March 1978) is a Zambian politician serving as the Member of Parliament for Chavuma since 2016.
 He is a member of the United Party for National Development (UPND).

 Political career

 Lumayi stood as the United Party for National Development candidate in Chavuma constituency at the 2016 general election and was elected.
 At the 2021 general election, he was re-elected.
+At the 2026 general election, he was re-elected.

 He has advocated for the Zambian Correctional Service to maintain prisons properly, emphasizing that prisons are also meant for the Zambian citizens.